foben/site/content/posts/safer-bash.md

 scripts fail unless you intended to ignore a failure.
 You can still intentionally ignore errors like: `some_failing_command || true`

-- `set -o nunset` causes unset variables to be treat as errors and cause an exit.
+- `set -o nounset` causes unset variables to be treat as errors and cause an exit.
 This will help prevent using variables that were never assigned.

 - `set -o pipefail` causes pipelines to retain / set hte last non-zero status.